 Cut on Penis: Causes and Treatment Options

-If you develop a cut on the penis, oftentimes you can treat it on your own at home.
+If you have a cut on your penis, oftentimes, you can treat it on your own at home.
 With the aid of some general hygiene methods and a topical ointment, the cut will most likely heal naturally without needing to see a doctor.
-However, if you experience prolonged pain or discomfort, or notice the area surrounding the cut has worsened, further treatment may be necessary.
+However, if you experience prolonged pain or discomfort or notice the area surrounding the cut has worsened, further treatment may be necessary.

-You can develop a cut anywhere on your penis shaft, tip, or foreskin (if you are uncircumcised).
-Wearing ill-fitted clothes and underwear can result in irritation to the skin.
-Avoid clothes that are too tight or too loose.
+You can get a cut anywhere on your penis shaft, tip, or foreskin (if you are uncircumcised).
+Wearing ill-fitted clothes and underwear can result in rubbing and irritation, which may lead to broken skin.
+So it is important to avoid clothes that are too tight.
 Instead, choose clothes that are breathable and made of cotton.

 What are the causes of cuts on the penis?